 You can also visit the DDD website for more information.

-The federal government will pay you SSI benefits of up to $710 a month.
+The federal government will pay you SSI benefits of up to $794 per month (in 2021).
 States have the option to provide a supplemental payment to SSI recipients.
 In Florida, if you receive SSI and live in an adult family care home or assisted living facility, you may be eligible for an additional state supplement in the amount of $78.40.
 Couples receive the same as two individuals; they are treated as two individuals once they stop living independently.
-If you live in a Medicaid facility, you may receive an additional $5 a month.
+If you live in a Medicaid facility, you may receive an additional $5 per month.

 If you live in Florida and get SSI, you are automatically eligible for Medicaid coverage.
 You may also be eligible for "food assistance."

-An experienced disability attorney can help you collect the right medical information for your medical condition and represent you at your disability appeal hearing.
+An experienced disability attorney can help you collect the right medical information for your medical condition and represent you at your disability appeal hearing (where over half of disability claimants in Florida are approved for benefits).
 You might want to set up a consultation with one to discuss your case.
-To find a Social Security disability lawyer in your area, visit our Florida disability attorney page.
+To find a Social Security disability lawyer in your area, try our lawyer locator tool below.